Paddington - Moore Park

 Paddington - Moore Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Paddington-Moore Park, evaluated at the latest Census, dwelling structures comprised 7.0% houses and 93.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 18.3% houses and 81.8% other dwellings.
-Home ownership in Paddington-Moore Park stood at 26.8%, with mortgaged dwellings at 25.4% and rented ones at 47.7%.
-The median monthly mortgage repayment was $3,800, above Sydney metro's average of $3,600.
-The median weekly rent figure was $590, compared to Sydney metro's $670.
-Nationally, Paddington-Moore Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+The dwelling structure in Paddington-Moore Park, as per the latest Census, consisted of 7.0% houses and 93.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metropolitan's 18.3% houses and 81.8% other dwellings.
+Home ownership in Paddington-Moore Park stood at 26.8%, with the rest either mortgaged (25.4%) or rented (47.7%).
+The median monthly mortgage repayment in the area was $3,800, higher than Sydney metropolitan's average of $3,600.
+The median weekly rent figure was recorded at $590, compared to Sydney metropolitan's $670.
+Nationally, Paddington-Moore Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing